-To be considered, applicants will be required to meet all WVU admission requirements in addition to program-specific admission criteria.
+Please note: To be considered, applicants will be required to meet all WVU admission requirements in addition to program-specific admission criteria.
 Admission criteria are subject to change.
 Please see the School of Nursing website for the most up-to-date criteria at https://nursing.hsc.wvu.edu.
-Any student who has been dismissed from the WVU SON will not be readmitted to the program.